 You Should press (WIN + G) to display the Xbox panel of the game bar open.
 Now confirm that, check that Yes, this is a game box.

 When the Game bar appears you should find the Game Mode button on the right side.
 Click to enable Game Mode.
 When you enabled it, this will ensure that the OS runs the game with maximum settings.
-When you do this, This Feature Close the Windows Background process suspend tasks.
+When you do this, This Feature Close the Windows Background process suspends tasks.

 8. Close Background Apps for Increased Laptop FPS

 In Windows 10 there are many background processes is running.
 There is much software that optimizes gaming performance and also adjusts the power setting.
-This Software closes all other background performance which pc can give.
+This Software closes all other background performance that pc can give.

 Razer Game Booster

-Razer Gaming booster is one of the best gaming optimization software use by many gamers you can download it here from its official website Game Booster from Razer.
+Razer Gaming booster is one of the best gaming optimization software used by many gamers you can download it here from its official website Game Booster from Razer.
 This application will optimize your laptop performance.
 It also has many other features like screenshot capture, HDD defrags, and better FPS rates.

 9. Online Gamers: Check Your Network Speed

-Gaming performance for your laptop mostly depends upon the hardware of your computer, driver and many other configurations.
-But if you’re playing online games, there is one other element to consider: your internet connection speed because online game totally depends upon the internet speed in another word we say “ping” lowest ping of the game determined that internet is good if you have high ping then you might be having an issue with your internet.
+Gaming performance for your laptop mostly depends upon the hardware of your computer, driver, and many other configurations.
+But if you’re playing online games, there is one other element to consider: your internet connection speed because online game totally depends upon the internet speed in other words we say “ping” lowest ping of the game determined that the internet is good if you have high ping then you might be having an issue with your internet.

 Lag is the usual cause of trouble with online gaming.
 This can be due to problems with your internet connection, but often a slow connection between your laptop and the router is to blame. so make sure you have good internet.